DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc D - St. Andral's Feast.md

 <p><strong><em>Chain.</em></strong> <em>Melee Weapon Attack:</em> +11 to hit, reach 5 ft., one target. <em>Hit:</em> 9 (1d6 + 6) slashing damage, and Rahadin can force the target to make a DC 19 Constitution saving throw or have its speed reduced to 0 until the end of its next turn.
 If the target fails by 5 or more, it also falls prone.
 <p><strong><em>Haunt.</em></strong> Rahadin forces a creature he can see within 30 feet to succeed on a DC 17 Wisdom saving throw or take 7 (2d6) psychic damage and be frightened and deafened by shrieking souls until the start of his next turn.</p>
 <h3>Bonus Actions</h3>
 <p><strong><em>Deathly Choir.</em></strong> Each creature within 10 feet of Rahadin that isn't protected by a <em>mind blank</em> spell must succeed on a DC 17 Wisdom saving throw, taking 9 (2d8) psychic damage on a failed save or half as much damage on a successful one.
 If a creature fails the saving throw by 5 or more, it is also frightened until the start of Rahadin's next turn.</p>
+<p><strong><em>Swift Step.</em></strong> Rahadin takes the Dash or Disengage action.
 <h3>Reactions</h3>
-<p>Rahadin can take up to three reactions per round, though no more than one per turn.</p>
+<p>Rahadin can take up to three reactions per round, though no more than one per turn.
+If Rahadin would lose his reactions and isn't incapacitated, he loses one reaction instead.</p>
+<p><strong><em>Parry.</em></strong> Rahadin adds +5 to his Armor Class against one melee or ranged attack that would hit him or to the result of a failed Dexterity saving throw, or takes no damage from <em>magic missile</em> this turn.
+If he causes a melee attack to miss in this way, he can then immediately use an additional reaction, if available, to use his Riposte against the attacker.</p>
-<p><strong><em>Vengeful Strike.</em></strong> When Rahadin is hit by a melee or ranged attack, he can use his reaction to move up to his speed toward the attacker and make an attack with <strong><em>Thorn</em></strong> or <strong><em>Chain</em></strong>.
-This movement doesn't trigger opportunity attacks.</p>
+<p><strong><em>Riposte.</em></strong> When an enemy misses Rahadin with a melee attack, he can use his reaction to move up to his speed to an unoccupied space within 5 feet of that enemy without triggering opportunity attacks.
+He can then immediately make an attack with <strong><em>Thorn</em></strong> or <strong><em>Chain</em></strong> attack against that enemy with advantage.</p>
-<p><strong><em>Disarm.</em></strong> When an enemy misses Rahadin with a melee attack while wielding a weapon, he can use his reaction to force that enemy to make a DC 19 Strength saving throw, with advantage if the enemy is holding the weapon with two hands.
-On a failure, the enemy drops the item, which is knocked 10 feet away.</p>
-<p><strong><em>Misty Escape.</em></strong> When Rahadin takes damage while at 80 hit points or fewer, he can use his reaction to cast <em>fog cloud</em> at 4th level.
-He can then immediately take the Hide action and move up to his speed without triggering opportunity attacks.</p>
 </div>

 # Design Notes: St. Andral's Feast